Chicago: Transportation

-Chicago is a major transportation hub in the United States.
+Chicago is a major transportation hub in the United States and North America.
 It is an important component in global distribution, as it is the third-largest inter-modal port in the world after Hong Kong and Singapore.

 The city of Chicago has a higher than average percentage of households without a car.
 In 2015, 26.5 percent of Chicago households were without a car, and increased slightly to 27.5 percent in 2016.
 The national average was 8.7 percent in 2016.
 Chicago averaged 1.12 cars per household in 2016, compared to a national average of 1.8.

 Parking

 Due to Chicago's wheel tax, residents of Chicago who own a vehicle are required to purchase a Chicago City Vehicle Sticker.
 In established Residential Parking Zones, only local residents can purchase Zone-specific parking stickers for themselves and guests.

 Chicago since 2009 has relinquished rights to its public street parking.
 In 2008, as Chicago struggled to close a growing budget deficit, the city agreed to a 75-year, $1.16 billion deal to lease its parking meter system to an operating company created by Morgan Stanley, called Chicago Parking Meters LLC.
 Daley said the "agreement is very good news for the taxpayers of Chicago because it will provide more than $1 billion in net proceeds that can be used during this very difficult economy."

 The rights of the parking ticket lease end in 2081, and since 2022 have already recouped over $1.5 billion in revenue for Chicago Parking Meters LLC investors.